adamzerner/az.helpers/az-helpers/README.md

 ```
 `type` is the class that gets added.

-If you call `.addAlert` with an alert that already is visible, there won't be duplicate alerts, and you will see a `console.info` letting you know about the unsuccessful attempt to add the alert.

 Adding multiple alerts:
 ```
 AzAlertService.addAlerts(alerts);
 ```

+#### No duplicate alerts
+If you call `.addAlert` with an alert that already is visible, there won't be duplicate alerts, and you will see a `console.info` letting you know about the unsuccessful attempt to add the alert.